Sustainability

 Governance

-In recognizing environmental issues, including climate change, as important management issues, we have set “promoting environmental management” as an important materiality point.Basic policies and important matters related to climate change are deliberated by the Sustainability Promotion Committee, which promotes sustainability activities for the entire Group as an advisory body to the Representative Director.Chaired by our officer in charge of promoting sustainability, the Committee consists of Directors, Executive Officers, and General Managers of related departments.
+In recognizing environmental issues, including climate change, as important management issues, we have set “promoting environmental management” as an important materiality point.Basic policies and important matters related to climate change are deliberated by the Sustainability Promotion Committee, which promotes sustainability activities for the entire Group as an advisory body to the Representative Director.The Sustainability Promotion Committee mainly consists of Directors, Executive Officers, and General Managers of related departments, and it is chaired by a Sustainability Officer, who is responsible for climate change-related issues.

 The Sustainability Promotion Committee meets quarterly, in principle, and by regularly reporting the content of its deliberations to the Board of Directors, it ensures that the Board of Directors appropriately supervises climate change initiatives and risk management.